 - If you bring your home phone, be sure to check with your service provider about international rates and/or use this phone on wifi in-country to communicate.
 Wifi is regularly available in Ireland but not always reliable in case of emergency.

-- If you have an unlocked smartphone, you can easily purchase a sim card in Ireland with a pre-pay plan
+- If you have an unlocked smartphone, you can easily purchase a sim card in your host-country with a pre-pay plan.

-- You can purchase a ‘burner’ phone in-country with a pay-as-you-go plan, which is cost-effective.
+- You can purchase a basic phone in-country with a pay-as-you-go plan, which is cost-effective.

-* Tip: Make sure you put your home phone on either airplane mode or turn off your data once you arrive in Ireland or host country, so you are not charged international rates while abroad.
+* Tip: Make sure you put your home phone on either airplane mode or turn off your data once you arrive in your host country, so you are not charged international rates while abroad.

 *Tip: Download applications on your smart-phone prior to arrival which on wifi will allow to text, talk and send photos for free.
-Examples: WhatsApp and Viber.
+This is discussed in your pre-departure manual.

-- Camera, charger(s), USB cables or any other electronics you needs while away.
+- Camera, charger(s), USB cables or any other electronics you need while away.

 Check with your airline carrier to see what your luggage allowance is (weight and size).
 Typically, you can take one large checked bag, a carry-on bag and personal item.